karegg/DH110/Assignment01/README.md

 | Help and documentation | There is a ‘Help & Tips’ section, but it only contains videos.
 Some users may not want to watch tutorials and instead may want to read instructions. | Provide written help and tips to users. | 2 |

 ## Credits
-Thank you to Emily DePressi and Joy Hsieh for giving me inspiration for this layout!
+Thank you to <a href="https://github.com/emdipressi/DH150-DiPressi" target="_blank"> Emily DePressi</a> and <a href="https://github.com/JoyHsieh/DH110-JoyHsieh-Assignment01/blob/main/README.md" target="_blank"> Joy Hsieh</a> for giving me inspiration for this layout!